James T. Woodward

 James Thomas Woodward (September 27, 1837 – April 10, 1910) was an American banker and owner of a major thoroughbred horse dynasty.

 Early life

-Woodward was born on September 27, 1837 at Edgewood Plantation in Gambrills Station in Anne Arundel County, Maryland. the second child born to Henry Williams Woodward (1803–1841) and Mary Edge (née Webb) Woodward, who were both from colonial families.
-His older brother was William Woodward (father of William Woodward, Sr.) and his paternal grandparents were Henry William Woodward and Eleanor Duckett (née Williams) Woodward.
+Woodward was born on September 27, 1837, at Edgewood Plantation in Gambrills Station in Anne Arundel County, Maryland. the second child born to Henry Williams Woodward (1803–1841) and Mary Edge (née Webb) Woodward, who were both from colonial families.
+His older brother was William Woodward (father of William Woodward Sr.) and his paternal grandparents were Henry William Woodward and Eleanor Duckett (née Williams) Woodward.

-His family gathered tremendous wealth during the American Civil War by selling textiles to the Confederates, As a boy, James spent the war years learning in a country school near his home.
+His family, who were already well established textile merchants, gathered tremendous wealth during the American Civil War by selling textiles to both the Unionist government and Confederate government,.
+As a boy, James spent the war years learning in a country school near his home.
 Afterwards, he went to Baltimore to complete his education.

 Career

 After the War ended, Woodward moved to New York and took a job at the importing house of Ross, Campbell & Co. where his business acumen was recognized.

 In the early 1870s, he became a director in the Hanover National Bank.
 In 1877, his brother William Woodward (who founded the New York Cotton Exchange) and he pooled their funds and bought a large portion of the bank from J. & J. Stewart, bankers in the Hanover Bank.
 James was elected president of the bank the same year.
 Under his leadership the deposits of the bank grew from $6,000,000 to $100,000,000.
 In 1903, the Bank moved to its new headquarters at the southwest corner of Pine and Nassau Streets in Manhattan.

 Woodward also served as chairman of the New York Clearing House (a consortium of the city's banks) during the Panic of 1907, having been chosen as president of the New York Clearing House Association on October 4, 1898, reportedly "he had not sought the post of honor, but had earned it by many years of conservative and successful banking."
 He also served as a director of the Union Trust Company of New York, the Birmingham Realty Company, the Birmingham Trust and Savings Company, the First National Bank of Baltimore, the Greenwich Bank, the Madison Square Garden Company, and the Mercantile Trust and Deposit Company of Baltimore.